Lithuanian TDA Battalion: Executions of Jews

 According to a July 6 report by Karl Jäger, commander of Einsatzgruppe A, two companies of TDA were assigned to duties related to mass murders of Jews: one was to guard and execute Jews at the Seventh Fort of the Kaunas Fortress and another was assigned to the Einsatzkommando.
 According to extensive post-war investigations by Soviet authorities, as executions of Jews grew in number, more companies of TDA were involved in the murders.
 In light of such developments TDA started losing members: between July 5 and July 11, 117 members resigned.
-Captain Bronius Kirkila, commander of the 1st company, which was especially frequently involved in the executions, committed suicide on July 12.^{p93, p132} The 3rd company was assigned to the notorious Rollkommando Hamann commanded by Joachim Hamann and Bronius Norkus.
+Captain Bronius Kirkila, commander of the 1st Company, which was especially frequently involved in the executions, committed suicide on July 12.^{:93,132} The 3rd Company was assigned to the notorious Rollkommando Hamann commanded by Joachim Hamann and Bronius Norkus.
 The unit committed mass murders of Jews in the countryside.
 On August 30, 1941, according to German records, they shot 662 people in Ariogala; 207 men, 260 women and 195 children who were told they were being transported to Palestine.
-Based on the Jäger Report, members of TDA murdered about 26,000 Jews between July and December 1941.
+Based on the Jäger Report, members of TDA (mostly the 3dr Company) murdered about 26,000 Jews between July and December 1941.

 Reorganizations

 During the night between July 23 and 24, some members of the TDA were involved in an attempted coup against the Provisional Government.
-The coup, organized by members of the Iron Wolf Association and supported by the German Gestapo, succeeded in replacing the leadership of the TDA.
+The coup, organized by members of the Iron Wolf and supported by the German Gestapo, succeeded in replacing the leadership of the TDA.
 Iron Wolf now could promote or dismiss various members of TDA, and Commander Butkūnas was replaced by Kazys Šimkus.

-The Provisional Government dissolved itself on August 5, 1941.
+The Provisional Government was dissolved under Nazi pressure on August 5, 1941.
 The following day Franz Lechthaler took command of all police units, including the TDA.
 On August 7, when TDA had 703 members, Lechthaler ordered the battalion reorganized into two battalions of auxiliary police or Hilfspolizei (Pagalbinės policijos tarnyba or PPT) and renamed accordingly.
 During August three more battalions of PPT were formed.
 In October these five battalions were renamed to security battalions (apsaugos batalionas).